SuperVK/sparse-image-repr-bep/bep.typ

 Here we define the anisotropy as
 $L_"anisotropy" = overline(|s_1 + s_2|) * lambda_"anisotropy"$.
 Because shear is exclusively generated by the size, this is an easy way to penalize for this.

-The final loss is then defined as $L = L_"image" + L_"anisotropy" + L_"sizing"$
+The final loss is then defined as $L = L_"image" + L_"anisotropy" + L_"sizing"$, $lambda_"anisotropy"$ and $lambda_"sizing"$ are both set to 0.1.

 As $RR^2 times RR times RR^3$ are all vector spaces, and the loss function is continuous, we can use gradient descent to optimize this.
 We will use AdamW and a scheduler to further optimize the training process.

-== Amount of Gaussians
+== Amount of Gaussians<amount-of-gaussians>
 The amount of Gaussians have a significant impact on both the quality of the image and the amount of tokens, but they are inversely related.
-Finding an optimal is therefore essential.
-This amount is also highly dependent on the resolution, and nature of the image.
-Images which a lot of contrast and high frequency data, such as text, require more Gaussians.
+Finding an optimal is therefore essential, as too much tokens will slow down the training of the model, but quality is needed to train effeciently.
+This amount is also highly dependent on the resolution of the original image, and nature of the image.
+Images which a lot of contrast and high frequency data, such as text in an image, require more Gaussians.

-The base image we have been using uses 1500 Gaussians, below are the effects doubling and halving that
+The base image we have been using uses 1500 Gaussians for 100x100, below are the effects doubling and halving that

-#grid(
+#subpar.grid(
   columns: (1fr, 1fr, 1fr),
   rows: (auto),
   gutter: 10pt,
-  align: bottom,
+  align: top,
-  "",
-  figure(
+  caption: [Comparing different starting amount of Gaussians.], figure(""), figure(
     image("./images/castle_original.png", width: 100%),
     caption: [
  Original castle image
     ],
   ),
-  "",
+  figure(""),
   figure(
     image("./images/castle_low_amount.png", width: 100%),
     caption: [
  Representation with 750 Gaussians initialized  \
- \
 *SSIM Loss:* 0.0770\
 *L1 Loss:* 0.0186
     ],